Skylake101/Green-Eggs-and-Hamlet/README.md

 # Green Eggs and Hamlet

 ## Project Goal
-This project uses a combination of Spark and Scala to process hamlet and identfify key words from a .txt document containing all of Hamlet
+This project uses a combination of Spark and Scala to process words from any 'text' entry.
+For example: Green Eggs and Ham or Hamlet.
+It's currently setup to use Hamlet

 ## My raw data with a link to original source
 I made my green eggs and Hamlet document using this website: